Best King Size Mattress (2023): Reviews and Buyer’s Guide

 Side sleepers need pressure relief at their shoulders and hips.
 However, they also need support at the waist and lower back to maintain a neutral spinal alignment—that’s why the best mattresses for side sleepers are usually medium in firmness.

 Back sleepers have an advantage in that their spines naturally stay in a neutral position.
-Memory foam, latex, hybrid, and innerspring mattresses can all be a comfortable fit for a back sleeper.
+Memory foam, latex, hybrid, and innerspring mattresses can all be one of the most comfortable mattresses for a back sleeper.
 No matter the type of mattress, it should support the lower back and cushion the rest of the body to eliminate any painful pressure points.

 If you suffer from back pain, medium-firm mattresses have been shown to be helpful.
-Those that suffer from other aches and pains may want to try memory foam or latex because of their ability to adapt and conform to the body’s shape.
+Those that suffer from other aches and pains may want to try memory foam or latex when seeking a mattress for back sleeping because of their ability to adapt and conform to the body’s shape.

 We don’t recommend sleeping on your stomach because of the pressure it puts on the lower back.
 However, if you can’t help but sleep on your stomach, look for a firm mattress that prevents your hips from sinking into the mattress.